trendoman/Tweakus-Dilectus/README.md

+# Tweakus Dilectus

-# Best tweaks and addons for CouchCMS
+Simply the best tweaks and addons for CouchCMS.